 Our standard Rob Roy Way itinerary takes 8 days (7 nights) to complete the whole trail with an average of 12.5 miles (21 km) of walking per day.
 On request, we can design a custom shorter version of the itinerary, either more demanding or more leisurely.
-Extra nights are also possible to book in most places along the route.

 The route is generally well signposted, with maintained paths and tracks.
-This package includes a one night stay in Drymen before the start of the walk and a single night in Pitlochry at the end, however, additional nights can be arranged to explore the highlands at your leisure.
+This package includes a one night stay in Drymen before the start of the walk and a single night in Pitlochry at the end; however, additional nights can be arranged to explore the highlands at your leisure.

 Day 1: Arrive Drymen